zaidlaffta/CMPE-207-Network-Prioritization-Using-SDN/README.md

-**This is the term project for Network Programming course CMPE207**
+**This is a team project for Network Programming course CMPE207 SJSU fall 2019**

 Introduction :